csalotra/Intelligent-identifier/README.md

 # Intelligent-identifier

 Intelligent identifier is an interesting project which classify an image captured by camera based on mask on person's face into three categories i.e
-1. Incorrectly weared
+1. Incorrectly wore
-2. No mask on the face
+2. With mask
-3. Mask on the face.
+3. Without mask

 In this project I built a sequential model with series of convolution neural network in Keras with python using dataset([Credits:vinay kudari](https://www.kaggle.com/vinaykudari/facemask)) available on kaggle.
 This project is carried through using OpenCV, Keras, Tensorflow.